OpenIndiana/oi-docs/docs/misc/openindiana.md

 It also supports the original [SunOS](http://en.wikipedia.org/wiki/SunOS) [SVR4](http://en.wikipedia.org/wiki/SVR4#SVR4) commands, Like the command and syntax familiar to BSD users, and a large portion of the GNU userland commands that most Linux users are familiar with.
 You can select any or all of those different commands from your shell configuration, giving you the environment you are most happy with.

-By default, the windowing GUI system is based on the popular Mate system.
+By default, the windowing GUI system is based on the popular [MATE](https://en.wikipedia.org/wiki/MATE_(software)) system.

 OpenIndiana also has a powerful package manager, IPS, for updating and installing new software.
 Although powerful, it may seem complicated at first; but, help is provided in these pages.